spacetelescope/style-guides/guides/jupyter-notebooks.md

 ### Loading data

 If the user needs to download data to run the tutorial properly, where possible, use [Astroquery]((https://astroquery.readthedocs.io/en/latest/)) (or similar) to retrieve files.
+If this is not possible, see the [data guide](where-to-put-your-data.md) for other options.

 ### File information